 Kitchen: There is a community kitchen on each floor of the residence hall; however, there are no cooking supplies or dishes.

 Phones: There are no phones for guests to use in the residence hall.
 They can purchase pay-as-you-go phones from area retailers.

 Linens: All linens will be provided.
 This includes sheets for a twin-size bed, a blanket, and a towel.
 The linens can be changed once a week upon request from the program coordinator.

 Directions: To get to American University from the airport, you can take a taxi or Super Shuttle shared van service, which is a cheaper alternative.
 When you arrive at the Airport, follow the signs to ground transportation and look for the blue and yellow Super Shuttle reservations desk.
 Give them the address below:

 Washington, DC 20016

 Alternatively, if you take the DC Metro from the airport, you should go to the Tenleytown-AU metro stop.
-There is a free shuttle that runs from the Tenleytown-AU metro station to both American University and Washington College of Law.
+There is a free shuttle that runs from the Tenleytown-AU metro station to American University.

-Please arrive at Centennial Hall front desk with an ID to check in.
+Please arrive at the Cassell Hall Front Desk with an ID to check in.

 HOW TO APPLY: